DB3D/PyWiz/README.md

 #NOTE: store anything in the `/assets` folder, it will be packed in the .exe and unpacked in a temp directory during launch,  in main, use get_assets_dir() to find back the files you need at runtime.
 ```

 ### 3\.
-Build Executable
+Branding

-Build your own app.ico, header\_pageX.jpg, splash.jpg using the photoshop templates.
+Define your own app.ico, header\_pageX.jpg, splash.jpg using the photoshop templates.
 Please keep the PyWiz logo on the splash lower corner.

 ### 4\.
 Build Executable

+Compile the python script into a compiled application with the help of Pyinstaller (recommended) or Nuitka.
+We provide an utility script to help you compile.
+Make sure you installed Nuitka or pyinstaller on your python.

 ```
-# Using PyInstaller (recommended for distribution)
+# Using PyInstaller (much recommended for distribution)
 python build_pyinstaller.py

 # Using Nuitka (faster but heavily AV-flagged..)